Menu

 How To Check for Adrenal Issues

 Order or ask for a 24-hour 4-point saliva test (which tests your levels at four key times of day), to find out if you have cortisol issues.
-If your doctor won’t do this, you can simply order it yourself and complete it at home, just as I did.
-You can find testing options here and here.
+If your doctor won’t do this, you can order it yourself and complete it at home, just as I did.
+You can find a test here.

 Most doctors will only test it with a one time urine or blood sample, which is not as accurate.
 Four samples taken over a 24-hour day show how your rhythm of cortisol production is working.
 It should be highest in the morning, tailing off throughout the day.
 Only four saliva samples taken in one day will tell you this accurately.